Razia Sajjad Zaheer

-Razia Sajjad Zaheer (15 October 1918, Ajmer – 18 December 1979, Delhi) was an Indian writer in the Urdu language, a translator, and a prominent member of the Progressive Writers Association.
+Razia Sajjad Zaheer (15 October 1918 – 18 December 1979) was an Indian writer in the Urdu language, a translator, and a prominent member of the Progressive Writers Association.
 She won the Uttar Pradesh Sahitya Akademi Award as well as the Soviet Land Nehru Award.

 Early life

 Razia Dilshad was born in Ajmer, Rajasthan on 15 October 1918 in an academic family.
 Her father was the principal of Ajmer Islamia College.
 She received an undergraduate degree in Ajmer.

-She married Sajjad Zaheer, a poet and communist activist, when she was 20.
-He was one of the founders of the Progressive Writers Association (PWA), and was not interested in pursuing a career in law that he had trained for.
+She married Sajjad Zaheer, a poet and communist activist when she was 20.
+He was one of the founders of the Progressive Writers Association (PWA) and was not interested in pursuing a career in law that he had trained for.
 Shortly after their marriage, he was arrested by the British for his revolutionary activities and imprisoned for two years.

 Razia obtained a postgraduate degree from Allahabad University.
 In the 1940s, Razia and her husband were in Bombay, where they were active in the cultural sphere, organising weekly PWA soirees.
 She acknowledged the influence of the PWA in radicalising her politics, and was among the activist women who were beginning to question "Gandhian ideologies of women's nature and place."

 By 1948, Razia had four daughters, and her husband was in Pakistan at the behest of the Communist Party of India, which had supported the Partition of India.
 She moved to Lucknow with her daughters.